rachfop/takomo-docs/docs/config-reference/stacks.md

   - configuration
 ---

+import ConfigReferenceTable from '@site/src/components/ConfigReferenceTable';

 This page describes properties available in stack configuration files.

-### Available Properties

 Here are the available properties: